Carroll Shelby, father of Cobra sports car, dies at 89

 He was diagnosed with a serious heart condition in 1959 that forced him to quit racing.
 Shelby had a heart transplant in 1990 and a kidney transplant in 1996.

-He drove one race with nitroglycerin pills under his tongue to prevent against a heart attack.
+He drove one race with nitro-glycerine pills under his tongue to prevent against a heart attack.
 He complained that he would have won if not for the pills.

 He soon turned his attention toward designing.
 He approached Lee Iacocca, who was then at Ford, about building a lightweight A.C. roadster with a Ford engine.
 That car became the Cobra, a name that Shelby said came to him in a dream.